The fundamental group of affine curves in positive characteristic

+\begin{thm} Suppose $\Pi$ is closed normal subgroup of $\pi_1(C)$ of rank $m$ such that $\pi_1(C)/\Pi$ is abelian.
+Then the following finite embedding problem has $\card(k)=m$ proper solutions

-Here $H$ is quasi $p$-group, minimal normal subgroup of $\Gamma$ and is contained in $M(\Gamma)$. \end{thm}
+Here $H$ is a quasi-$p$ group, a minimal normal subgroup of $\Gamma$ and it is contained in $M(\Gamma)$. \end{thm}

-\begin{proof} Let $X^0$ be the normalization of $C$ in $L$ (see figure \ref{toweroffields}), i.e., $X^0$ is the open subset of $X$ lying above $C$.
+\begin{proof} Let us recall Figure \ref{toweroffields} and the setup just before subsection \ref{sec:prime-to-p}.
+In the notation of Figure \ref{toweroffields}, let $X^0$ be the normalization of $C$ in $L$, i.e., $X^0$ is the open subset of $X$ lying above $C$.
 Hence $\pi_1(X^0)$ contains $\Pi$ and the surjection $\Pi\to G$ extends to $\pi_1(X^0)$.
 Also note that $\pi_1(X^0)$ is a subgroup of $\pi_1(C)$.
-By F. Pop's result (\cite{pop},\cite[Theorem 5.3.4]{ha3}), the following embedding problem has $m$ solutions
+By F. Pop's result (\cite{pop},\cite[Theorem 5.3.4]{ha3}), the following embedding problem has $m$ distinct solutions

-Let $\tilde{\theta}$ be any solution to the above embedding problem and $\theta$ be the restriction of $\tilde{\theta}$ to the normal subgroup $\Pi$.
-Lemma \ref{restriction-lemma} can now be applied to conclude that $\theta$ is a solution to the embedding problem \eqref{EP-quasi} and it has $m$ distinct solutions. \end{proof}
+Let $I$ be an indexing set of cardinality $m$ and $\tilde{\theta}_i, i\in I$ denote the $m$ distinct solutions to the above embedding problem.
+Let $\theta_i$ be the restriction of $\tilde{\theta}_i$ to the normal subgroup $\Pi$.
+By Lemma \ref{restriction-lemma} we know that every $\theta_i$ is a solution to the embedding problem \eqref{EP-quasi}.